Skip site navigation (1)Skip section navigation (2)

 The configuration file format is simply one command line option per

 line.
 Lines starting with '#' are ignored.
-Example configuration
+A line can be prefixed

 # Always enable extended mode